 Before we Start - What is Selenium?

 Selenium is an open-source, free web application testing framework.
-Any and all developers can download Selenium and make desired changes and tweaks to it – it is an all-around desirable and loved web software testing framework.
+Any developers can download Selenium and make desired changes and tweaks to it - it is an all-around desirable and loved web software testing framework.

 That also answers the question “what is Selenium used for?” and it might the one of the first Selenium interview questions you will get.
 It provides the user with full web app testing capabilities.
 One of the main features for its popularity, though, lies in the framework’s simplicity of use.
 Selenium does not require any knowledge of scripting languages to be able to use it.
 It also supports most of the popular programming languages out there (C#, Java, Python, PHP, etc.).